While dentists in Spain are not free to visit, you can be assured of high-quality and usually low-cost dental care.

 The healthcare system in Spain

 Pretty much anyone living and working in Spain has access to free state healthcare.
-The cost of healthcare is funded partially by social security (seguridad social) contributions, deducted from your wage.
+The cost of healthcare is funded partially by Spanish social security (seguridad social) contributions, deducted from your wage.
 However, for prescriptions, you will have to pay an amount that varies by region.

 The national healthcare system in Spain (el sistema national de salud) provides high-quality care in hospitals (hospitales) and medical centers (centros de salud) throughout the country.
 As a result, around 90% of Spanish residents use the public services.